Suspect arrested after Quebec teacher on picket line struck by car

 Carrier said the woman escaped with minor injuries.

+Police later confirmed, at 6 p.m., that the man is from Sherbrooke and will be charged with assault with a weapon.
+He was released on a promise to appear in court, said a spokesperson.

-Carrier said witnesses indicated the suspect has a connection to the school and was possibly the father of a student, but said his identity had yet to be confirmed as of Wednesday afternoon.
+Carrier said witnesses indicated the suspect has a connection to the school and was possibly the father of a student, but that hasn't yet been confirmed.

 The teachers union, called Centrale des syndicats du Quebec, wrote on its Facebook page that the incident was "unacceptable."